hashicorp/terraform-provider-azurerm/website/docs/r/workloads_sap_three_tier_virtual_instance.html.markdown

 ~> **Note:** The file share configuration uses `skip` by default when `transport_create_and_mount` isn't set.

-~> **Note:** Currently, the last segment of the Storage File Share resource manager ID in Swagger is defined as `/shares/` but it's unexpected.
-The last segment of the Storage File Share resource manager ID should be `/fileshares/` not `/shares/` in Swagger since the backend service is using `/fileshares/`.
-See more details from https://github.com/Azure/azure-rest-api-specs/issues/25209.
-So the feature of `TransportMount` isn't supported by TF for now due to this service API bug.
+~> **Note:** Due to [a bug in the Azure API](https://github.com/Azure/azure-rest-api-specs/issues/25209) where the Storage File Share Id is not defined correctly, it is not currently possible to support using Transport Mount.

 ---